microsoft/CLOG/README.md

 ## Supported Runtimes

-The build .NET clog tools can be ran on both .NET 6 and .NET Core 3.1.
+The build .NET clog tools can be ran on .NET 6.
 In order to build, .NET 6 is required.

 # Contributing